The 3 Tiers of ERP Explained: Definition and Examples

 • Average implementation: 18 months

-Some Tier 2 solutions are made by the same developers of Tier 1.
-These smaller solutions are usually industry-specific to provide businesses within certain fields extra functionality.
+Some Tier 2 solutions are made by the same developers as Tier 1.
+These smaller solutions are usually industry-specific and provide extra functionality to businesses within certain fields.

 • Average users: 30 to 1,000